jonathansampson/brave-search-api-playground/README.md

 Deployed to <https://sampson.codes/brave-search-playground/>.

+## Starting the Server

+Open a terminal and navigate to the `/server/` directory.
+From there, run `npm run start`.
+This will build the project and run the _start_ script.
+The `configs.ts` file contains values that specify preferred ports, service path, and API parameters and settings.

+## Starting the Front-end

+Open a terminal to the project directory and run `npm run dev`.
+This will launch a development instance of the project at <localhost:5173/brave-search-playground>.

-## Development
+## Preview

-_A work in progress_.

-Run the server: `node server/index.js`.
-With the server running, run `npm run dev` to spin-up the front-end.

 You'll need an API key to enjoy the playground: get a free key at https://api.search.brave.com.